Real-Time Tube-Based Non-Gaussian Risk Bounded Motion Planning for Stochastic Nonlinear Systems in Uncertain Environments via Motion Primitives: Problem Definition

 where $p_i$ is a polynomial and $\tilde{\omega}_i$ is a random variable with some known probability distribution, not necessarily Gaussian.
 The obstacle can change its position and shape over time, and hence the time variable $t$ in the polynomial representation.
-We define the risk to be the probability of collision with any uncertain obstacles at any time step.
+Note that we assume the future trajectory of any obstacle is known with known noise.
+This assumption is valid, because there can be a prediction module in the system that predicts future trajectories of surrounding obstacles.
+In fact, in the autonomous driving community, there is a whole research area devoted to predicting future trajectories of agents, including vehicles, bicyclists, and pedestrians, in a traffic scene \cite{gu2021densetnt, lu2022kemp}.
+We define the risk to be the probability of collision with any uncertain obstacle at any time step.
 The goal is to plan control sequences $\mathbf{u}_0, \mathbf{u}_1, \ldots$ online to steer the system into the goal region $\mathbf{x}_{goal}\subseteq \mathcal{X}$.
 More precisely, we want to solve the following planning problem:

 \textbf{Risk Bounded Motion Planning Problem}

 where $\Delta_o,\Delta_{goal} \in [0,1]$ are the given acceptable risk levels, and $pr(\mathbf{x}_0)$ is the given probability distribution of the initial system states.
 We assume that either there is a global planner, obtained from the method in \cite{jasour2021convex}, for example, which roughly traces out a general path from the initial position to the goal region, or there is a high-level objective function that guides the system to the goal region.